raymardi27/e-NFA-to-DFA/README.md

 Takes an epsilon-NFA as input and gives out a DFA as an output, in a neat tabular form

+Does Not work for normal NFA.
+It must be an epsilon-NFA.

 Input Format:
     "input":"list of states";"input":"list of states"
     Do NOT input an epsilon transition to the same state //TODO    Fix epsilon same state bug